zicna/CodeChallengeRails1Group5Tues/README.md

 - Use strong params in the controller and create a new Party when the form is submitted.
 - Redirect users to the party show page after a new party is created
 - Add a form to edit and update a party.
+## Bonus
+- Use scope to be able to select all the parties with a budget over $100

 ## Make a Party model with the following attributes: